Cheryl D. Miller: Awards and residencies

-In 2021, Miller was awarded an AIGA Award, one of the highest distinctions in the design field, to designers whose influence, careers, and bodies of work represent exemplary and unique stories of dedication to craft, career growth, and the tightly woven fabric of design, technology, culture, and society.
+In 2021, Miller was awarded an AIGA Medal, one of the highest distinctions in the design field, to designers whose influence, careers, and bodies of work represent exemplary and unique stories of dedication to craft, career growth, and the tightly woven fabric of design, technology, culture, and society.
 "Miller is recognized for her outsized influence within the profession to end the marginalization of BIPOC designers through her civil rights activism, industry exposé writing, research rigor, and archival vision.".
 Additionally, the same year, Miller was awarded Cooper Hewitt's "Design Visionary" award.

 During the 2020 academic year, Miller became the Distinguished Senior Lecturer for Design and Designer in Residence at the University of Texas at Austin.
 She is also a faculty member at Howard University and Lesley University College of Art and Design where she teaches graphic design.

-In 2021, Cheryl became Maryland Institute College of Art William O. Steinzmetz Designer In Residence Scholar.
-As part of this residency, Miller participated in “Voices: Black Graphic Design History,” where she held conversations with three other Steinmetz D webinar lectures.
+In 2021, Cheryl became Maryland Institute College of Art William O. Steinzmetz Designer in Residence Scholar.
+As part of this residency, Miller participated in "Voices: Black Graphic Design History," where she held conversations with three other Steinmetz D webinar lectures.
 In 2021, IBM announced that Miller would be the inaugural IBM Design Scholar as part of its Honorary IBM Design Scholar residency program.

 Miller was awarded a Doctor of Humane Letters from the Vermont College of Fine Arts, February 2021.
-In May of 2022, Miller was awarded a Doctor of Fine Arts from Maryland Institute College of Art.
-In June of 2022, Miller was awarded a Doctor of Fine Arts from the Rhode Island School of Design.
+In May 2022, Miller was awarded a Doctor of Fine Arts from Maryland Institute College of Art.
+In June 2022, Miller was awarded a Doctor of Fine Arts from the Rhode Island School of Design.
+She received an honorary Doctorate in Fine Arts in May 2023 from Pratt Institute.

-In October 2022, Miller was a The One Club Hall of Fame Inductee 2022.
+In 2021, Miller was both a Cooper Hewitt National Design Awardee as a “Design Visionary” and an Honorary IBM Design Scholar, “Eminent Luminary.”
+In October 2022, Miller was a The One Club Hall of Fame Inductee.

-Commencement Speeches

-In May of 2022, Miller gave a commencement address to graduating students at the Maryland Institute College of Arts.
-In June of 2022, Miller gave a commencement address to undergraduate and graduate students at the Rhode Island School of Design.
+On October 11, 2025, Miller was awarded the 2025 Steve Heller Prize for Cultural Commentary.
+The honor recognizes her significant contributions to cultural commentary, including her body of work, and her tireless advocacy for equity and inclusion in the field of design in alignment with the prize's focus on insightful analysis of design's role in society.